kent250/todolist-fsa-backend/README.md

 ## Project Description

-This Node.js API provides a robust foundation for building a feature-rich to-do list application.
-It offers a comprehensive set of functionalities to manage tasks, making it ideal for integration into a frontend application.
+This is a Backend APIs that provides Basic functionalities of a ToDo list application that can be integrated with front-end applications.
+It is built using Node.js, Express.js, MYSQl database

 ## Features